Skip to main content

 How can I avoid the 60% tax trap?

 The most common strategy is salary sacrifice into a pension.
-By reducing your taxable income to £100,000, you restore your full personal allowance and get employer NI savings on the sacrificed amount.
+By reducing your adjusted net income to £100,000, you restore your full personal allowance.
+Gift Aid donations also reduce adjusted net income.
+Directors can also time salary and dividend payments to stay below the threshold.

 Does Scotland have a higher tax trap?

 Yes.
-Scottish taxpayers face an effective marginal rate of around 61.5% in the trap zone due to the higher Scottish tax rate of 42% applying to this income range, compared to 40% in England and Wales.
+Scottish taxpayers face an effective marginal rate of around 63.5% in the trap zone because the Scottish higher rate is 42% (vs 40% in England and Wales), combined with the 20% lost allowance and 2% NI.